Wayuu language: Phonology

 l is a lateral flap pronounced with the tongue just behind the position for the Spanish r, and with a more lateral airflow.

 The length of plosive consonants (p, t, k) and nasal consonants (m, n) can be long, in which case they are written double (pp, tt, kk, mm, nn).
-The accent in Wayuu generally falls on the second syllable of the word, except when it begins with a geminate vowel (VV) or a consonant followed by a geminate vowel (CVV) or with a closed syllable (CVC), in which case the accent falls on the first syllable. vocal.
+The accent in Wayuu generally falls on the second syllable of the word, except when it begins with a long vowel (VV) or a consonant followed by a long vowel (CVV) or with a closed syllable (CVC), in which case the accent falls on the first syllable.
 In words with an irregular accent that do not comply with these rules, the accent is marked when writing with an accent.
 Nasalization occurs phonetically in Wayu, but does not have a phonemic character.
-It occurs in vowels next to nasal consonants or as an emphasizing feature of certain words such as aa "yes", ma'i "very" or eejuu "smell".
+It occurs in vowels next to nasal consonants or as an emphasizing feature of certain words such as aa "yes", mai "very" or eejuu "smell".